esm.sh

 }

-query to bundle the module with all external dependencies(except in peerDependencies
+flag to bundle the module along with all its external dependencies (excluding those in peerDependencies

-) into a single JS file.
+) into a single JavaScript file.

-import { Button } from "https://esm.sh/antd?bundle=all";
+import { Button } from "https://esm.sh/antd?standalone";

 Tree Shaking